Back in 2018 a user wrote in and asked us “How risky is Bitcoin and if this currency is traded by a Robot, do you think it is still very risky?”

 They are all based on highly liquid markets with tight spreads and are based on recognising charting patterns.
 However, the more volatile a market, the less effective they are.
 And as cryptocurreny is very volatile and has wide spreads, crypto robos are very ineffective (that is of course if they are not a complete scam to begin with)

-If you are interested in robo trading, read Flash Boys by Michael Lewis, it will give you an insight to exactly how complex automated trading is and highlights exactly how improbable successful cryto robo trading schemes are.
+You can also, read Flash Boys by Michael Lewis, it will give you an insight to exactly how complex automated trading is and highlights exactly how improbable successful crypto robo trading schemes are.

 Richard is the founder of the Good Money Guide (formerly Good Broker Guide), one of the original investment comparison sites established in 2015.
 With a career spanning two decades as a broker, he brings extensive expertise and knowledge to the financial landscape.